kemra102/puppet-aws-demo/README.md

-# 0 to Productions - Puppet & AWS
+# 0 to Production - Puppet & AWS

 This repository contains the code & a copy of the slides used in my presentation at the [Nottingham AWS Meetup](http://www.meetup.com/Nottingham-AWS-Meetup/) in August 2015.

 ## Set-up Puppet Server & Pre-Requisites

 1. Configure 2 IAM roles in AWS;

   a.
 One for the Puppet Server:
     ```json
     {